liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/07-setting-environment-configurations-for-liferay-workspace.markdown

 environment configuration.

 To simulate using the `configs` folder, you'll explore a typical scenario.
-Suppose you want a local @product@ installation for testing and a UAT installation for simulating a production site.
+Suppose you want a local @sharepoint@ installation for testing and a UAT installation for simulating a sharepointion site.
 Assume you want the following configuration for the two environments:

 **Local Environment**